 My hope is that if you have a trouble spot, a problem area… that you take one (or all) of my action steps and just begin to make a small change.

 I never, ever, ever, EVER thought I could love my stomach… but now, I do.
 It didn’t happen overnight.
 It wasn’t as if by magic.
 It was a gradual transformation.
 The secret?
 It to simply begin and begin again.
 It was through practise, practise, practise that the new habits and beliefs were created.

 And NO, I don’t have a 6-pack… or a flat as a tack stomach… but I DO love my stomach.
 And this is freedom.

-P.s if you hate your stomach, or any part of your body for that matter, I really do hope you take one of these action steps.
-And if you want to learn more about how I strengthen my core to create confidence, we recently hosted a FREE 5 Day Challenge.
-It was all about how to strengthen your core with Yoga and Pilates movements.
-It was SO MUCH FUN!
-You can try one of the classes for FREE here:
+P.s if you hate your stomach or any part of your body for that matter, I really do hope you take one of these action steps.
+And if you want to learn more about how I strengthen my core to create confidence, TRY MerryBody for free for 7 days!

 It’s not about creating the 6 pack, or getting rid of the ‘muffin top’ or any ‘trouble’ spot you think you might have… it’s about building strength from the inside.
 The Challenge is about learning to move your body in a safe and enjoyable way.

 With consistency, the moves we teach you will build strength, lengthen and tone your amazing body.